levigilbert/godot-LDtk-import/README.md

 ## 11/13/2020:
 -Added basic functionality for autolayers and intgrid layers.

+Can now create tilemaps from autolayers and intgrid layers with tilesets.
+Intgrid layers without tilesets are ignored currently.
 ## 11/12/2020:
 - Currently this script has very basic functionality.
 Only Tile Layers are currently working.